Nylex-net/nagios-in-docker/README.md

 I've pushed my custom image to Docker Hub as [nylexdotnet/nagios-svr](https://hub.docker.com/r/nylexdotnet/nagios-svr).
 The intention is to make it easy for Nylex.net employees to pull and run with very little instructions.
 Just pull and run:

-1. Pull image from Docker Hub:
+1. Once you have Docker installed, pull the image from Docker Hub:

     - `docker pull nylexdotnet/nagios-svr`